LADY IN THE PEW

 That night, lying in bed, Keith tried to keep his hands still, but they had their own ideas.
 His fingers kept creeping up to his cheek, nails scratching before his brain could stop them.

-“Some folks step in carrying light,” she said, her voice a dry rasp.
-“Dim, but not… extinguished.
+“Some folks step in carrying light.
 But you drag something with you.
 Heavy.
 Stained.
 I can feel it clutching at you.”

 II